Skip to Main Content

 Digests

-IALS no longer currently subscribes to any major US "narrative" encyclopaedic digests (like Halsbury's Laws) in print.
+IALS no longer subscribes to any major US "narrative" encyclopaedic digests (like Halsbury's Laws) in print.
 It holds historic sets of:

 • Corpus Juris Secundum. (up to 2007) Shelved at GP1.H.2.
 Comprises 100 plus volumes.
 This is available on Westlaw Database ID: CJS.